 The statistics certainly indicate that it is the middle age to the older generation that is suffering the most from alcoholism and substance misuse.

-PCP feel that this is due to this generation being overlooked by the NHS, media and overall in general: Educational videos and awareness campaigns are mainly aimed at teenagers up to young 30-somethings.
+Rehab Today by PCP feel that this is due to this generation being overlooked by the NHS, media and overall in general: Educational videos and awareness campaigns are mainly aimed at teenagers up to young 30-somethings.
 We know so much more about addiction now than ever before, and how to successfully treat it.
 Alcoholism and addiction educations need to be filtered down to all age groups, not just the young party generation.

 Addiction is no longer a mystery, it is a proven and chronic disease of the brain; left untreated it will only ever get progressively worse.
 You are never too old or too far gone in alcoholism or drug addiction to engage in treatment and turn your life around.